Microsoft SQL Server Database

 Select @MinDBID=Min([dbid]),@MaxDBID=Max([dbid]) from #DBNames

--- Setting Starting point from Minimun DBID
+-- Setting Starting point from Minimun

 Set @DBID = @MinDBID